usnistgov/pyproject2conda/README.md

  Usage: pyproject2conda yaml [OPTIONS]

  Create yaml file from dependencies and optional-dependencies.
+(Alias `y`)

-╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
+╭─ Options ────────────────────────────────────────────────────────────────────────────╮
 │ --file            -f                 PATH                input pyproject.toml file   │
+│                                                          [default: pyproject.toml]   │
 │ --extra           -e                 TEXT                Extra depenedencies.
+Can    │ │                                                          specify multiple times for  │ │                                                          multiple extras.            │
+│                                                          [default: None]             │
-Can specify         │ │                                               multiple times for multiple extras.      │ │ --channel             -c  TEXT                conda channel.
-Can specify.
-Overrides   │ │                                               [tool.pyproject2conda.channels]          │
+│ --channel         -c                 TEXT                conda channel.
+Can         │ │                                                          specify.
+Overrides          │
+│                                                          [tool.pyproject2conda.chan… │
+│                                                          [default: None]             │
-│ --output              -o  PATH                File to output results                   │ │ --name                -n  TEXT                Name of conda env                        │ │ --python-include          TEXT                If flag passed without options, include  │ │                                               python spec from pyproject.toml in yaml  │ │                                               output.
-If value passed, use this value  │ │                                               (exactly) in the output.
-So, for         │ │                                               example, pass `--python-include          │ │                                               "python=3.8"`                            │ │ --python-version          TEXT                Python version to check `python_verion   │ │                                               <=> {python_version}` lines against.     │
+│ --output          -o                 PATH                File to output results      │ │                                                          [default: None]             │
+│ --name            -n                 TEXT                Name of conda env           │ │                                                          [default: None]             │
+│ --python-include                     TEXT                If value passed, use this   │ │                                                          value (exactly) in the      │ │                                                          output.
+So, for example,    │ │                                                          pass `--python-include      │
+│                                                          "python=3.8"`.
+Special case │
+│                                                          is the value `"infer"`.     │
+│                                                          This infers the value of    │ │                                                          python from                 │
+│                                                          `pyproject.toml`            │
+│                                                          [default: None]             │
+│ --python-version                     TEXT                Python version to check     │ │                                                          `python_verion <=>          │
+│                                                          {python_version}` lines     │
-│                                               That is, this version is used to limit   │ │                                               packages in resulting output.
-For        │ │                                               example, if have a line like `a-package; │ │                                               python_version < '3.9'`, Using           │
+│                                                          against.
+That is, this      │
+│                                                          version is used to limit    │ │                                                          packages in resulting       │
+│                                                          output.
+For example, if     │
+│                                                          have a line like            │
+│                                                          `a-package; python_version  │
+│                                                          < '3.9'`, Using             │
+│                                                          `--python-version 3.10`     │
-│                                               `--python-version 3.10` will not include │
+│                                                          will not include            │
-│                                               `a-package`, while `--python-version     │
+│                                                          `a-package`, while          │
+│                                                          `--python-version 3.8` will │
-│                                               3.8` will include `a-package`.           │
+│                                                          include `a-package`.        │
+│                                                          [default: None]             │
 │ --python          -p                 TEXT                Python version.
-Passing `--python        │ │                                               {version}` is equivalent to passing      │ │                                               `--python-version={version}              │
+Passing     │ │                                                          `--python {version}` is     │
+│                                                          equivalent to passing       │
+│                                                          `--python-version={version} │
+│                                                          --python-include=python{ve… │
-│                                               --python-include=python{version}`.
-If    │
+│                                                          If passed, this overrides   │
-│                                               passed, this overrides values of passed  │ │                                               via `--python-version` and               │
+│                                                          values of passed via        │
+│                                                          `--python-version` and      │
 │                                                          `--python-include`.         │
+│                                                          [default: None]             │
-│ --base/--no-base                              Default is to include base               │
+│ --base                --no-base                          Default is to include base  │ │                                                          (project.dependencies) with │
-│                                               (project.dependencies) with extras.      │
+│                                                          extras.
+However, passing    │
-│                                               However, passing `--no-base` will        │
+│                                                          `--no-base` will exclude    │
-│                                               exclude base dependencies.
-This is       │ │                                               useful to define environments that       │ │                                               should exclude base dependencies (like   │ │                                               build, etc) in pyproject.toml.           │
+│                                                          base dependencies.
+This is  │
+│                                                          useful to define            │
+│                                                          environments that should    │
+│                                                          exclude base dependencies   │
+│                                                          (like build, etc) in        │
+│                                                          pyproject.toml.             │
+│                                                          [default: base]             │
-│ --sort/--no-sort                              Default is to sort the dependencies      │
+│ --sort                --no-sort                          Default is to sort the      │ │                                                          dependencies (excluding     │
-│                                               (excluding `--python-include`).
+│                                                          `--python-include`).
 Pass   │
-│                                               `--no-sort` to instead place             │
+│                                                          `--no-sort` to instead      │
+│                                                          place dependencies in order │
+│                                                          they are gathered.          │
+│                                                          [default: sort]             │
-│                                               dependencies in order they are gathered. │ │ --header/--no-header                          If True (--header) include header line   │ │                                               in output.
-Default is to include the     │ │                                               header for output to a file, and not to  │ │                                               include header when writing to stdout.   │ │ --overwrite           -w  [check|force|skip]  What to do if output file exists.        │ │                                               (check): Create if missing.
-If output    │ │                                               exists and passed `--filename` is newer, │ │                                               recreate output, else skip. (skip): If   │ │                                               output exists, skip. (force): force:     │ │                                               force recreate output.                   │ │ --verbose             -v                                                               │ │ --deps                -d  TEXT                Additional conda dependencies.           │ │ --reqs                -r  TEXT                Additional pip requirements.             │ │ --help                                        Show this message and exit.              │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+│ --header              --no-header                        If True (--header) include  │ │                                                          header line in output.      │ │                                                          Default is to include the   │ │                                                          header for output to a      │ │                                                          file, and not to include    │ │                                                          header when writing to      │ │                                                          stdout.                     │
+│                                                          [default: no-header]        │
+│ --overwrite       -w                 [check|skip|force]  What to do if output file   │ │                                                          exists. (check): Create if  │ │                                                          missing.
+If output exists   │
+│                                                          and passed `--filename` is  │
+│                                                          newer, recreate output,     │
+│                                                          else skip. (skip): If       │
+│                                                          output exists, skip.        │
+│                                                          (force): force: force       │
+│                                                          recreate output.            │
+│                                                          [default: Overwrite.check]  │
+│ --verbose         -v                 INTEGER             Pass `-v/--verbose` for     │
+│                                                          verbose output.
+Pass       │
+│                                                          multiple times to set       │
+│                                                          verbosity level.            │
+│                                                          [default: None]             │
+│ --deps            -d                 TEXT                Additional conda            │ │                                                          dependencies.               │
+│                                                          [default: None]             │
+│ --reqs            -r                 TEXT                Additional pip              │ │                                                          requirements.               │
+│                                                          [default: None]             │
+│ --help                                                   Show this message and exit. │ ╰──────────────────────────────────────────────────────────────────────────────────────╯

 ```